err1nn/final-project-ketchup-wants-h1b/Proposal.md

 We collected the annaul data from 2019 to 2021 and combined three datasets into one.
 We only kept columns including Employer, State, City, ZIP Code.
 We summed Initial Approval and Continuing Approval into Total Approval, Initial Denial and Continuing Deinal into Total Denial, to provide the complete data throughout the three years.

-We plan to use this data to generate a choropleth map that shows the aggregate summary of total approved and denied H-1B applications from the spatial view.

 **2. LCA Data (H-1B Applicants Data)**

-We collected annual data from 2019 to 2021 and combined three datasets into one.
+We collected annual LCA data from 2019 to 2021 and combined three datasets into one.

-For data pre-processing, we first filtered the data by visa type and only kept H-1B visa applications.
-Second, we removed the columns that we are not using in the prediction model.
-There are 13 columns in our final dataset.
-Finally, we removed all rows which include missing values (NA) to have the complete data for model training and it is feasible because there is only a little amount of data that contain NA.
+To generate exploratory visualizations, we first pre-processed the data by filtering the data by visa type and only keeping H-1B visa applications.
+Second, we removed the columns that we will not be not using in the prediction model.
+There are 13 columns in our final dataset (See the below table).
+Finally, we removed all rows which include missing values (NA) to have the complete data for model training and it is feasible because there is only a small amount of data that contain NA.
 Our final data has 123,863 rows.

 | Variable      |
 | ------------- |